siimonevans/design-boilerplate/README.md

 # Design boilerplate

-> A start-point for designing and prototyping in the browser
+A start-point for designing and prototyping in the browser with an emphasis on speed and simplicity.
+The aim is to cater for designers with varying front-end skillsets, while still offering the latest features for those who want them.

 ## Features